Hutchison sees little room for concession on Orange Austria deal

 Hutchison argues that Austria is a special case, as the combined company would still have a market share of below a quarter in a small market of just over 8 million inhabitants.

-But the Commission, which has a tough record in cracking down on perceived anti-competitive practices by technology giants such as Microsoft (MSFT.O) and Intel (INTC.O), has opted for an in-depth investigation of the proposed merger.
+But the Commission, which has a tough record in cracking down on perceived anti-competitive practices by technology giants such as Microsoft and Intel, has opted for an in-depth investigation of the proposed merger.

 Hutchison 3G’s Austrian Chief Executive Jan Trionow told journalists the company could go no further in cutting the price of access, which was already equal to Hutchison’s own costs, although progress could be made on some technical points.